arnaudbos/i-rant/content/clojutre-finland-2018-review.md

 # Preamble

-This year I was super eager to attend a Clojure conference and was really looking forward to EuroClojure.
-But after the realization that it would not hapen this year, I switched my focus to ClojuTRE as it was one of the most popular one in Europe after EuroClojure.
+This year I was super eager to attend a Clojure conference and was looking forward to EuroClojure.
+But after the realization that it would not hapen, I switched my focus to ClojuTRE as it was one of the most popular one in Europe.

 For the second time, ClojuTRE has been colocated with SmallFP, also a one day conference, focusing on other functional programming languages.